Milan (Milano) by Georg Braun & Frans Hogenberg. 1572

 CARTOUCHE LEFT: Commentary on the city's coat of arms top right by the humanist and emblematician Andrea Alciato.

-TRANSLATION CARTOUCHE RIGHT: Mediolanum, capital of the Insubrians, commonly known as Milan, an extremely powerful and dignified city, which due to its favourable location was generally the seat of the Roman emperors, who embellished it with superb buildings.
-The region around Milan has a temperate climate, the soils are fertile and everything is present in abundance. [...]
+TRANSLATION CARTOUCHE RIGHT: Mediolanum, the capital of the Insubrians, commonly known as Milan, was an extremely powerful and dignified city, which due to its favourable location, was generally the seat of the Roman emperors, who embellished it with superb buildings.
+The region around Milan has a temperate climate, the soils are fertile, and everything is abundant. [...]
 The fecund fields and the proximity to the Alps meant that many people flocked from the latter to Milan.
 Due to a large influx at the time of Emperor Gratian, Milan grew bigger.
-For over 500 years the Insubrians were namely troubled neither by external enemies nor by internal fighting.
-This good fortune lasted until the time of St Ambrose, when the Arian heresy inflicted great harm upon the city.
+For over 500 years, the Insubrians were troubled neither by external enemies nor internal fighting.
+This good fortune lasted until the time of St Ambrose when the Arian heresy inflicted great harm upon the city.
 Then Attila, who had invaded Italy, destroyed Milan.
 For a long time after its reconstruction, it had peace.
 Then it was visited by the Lombards.
 After their subjugation by Charlemagne, it flourished for 360 years.
 But then Frederick Barbarossa razed Milan to the ground.
-With the help of Parma and Piacenza, its inhabitants rebuilt their city with such zeal, such ardour, that it arose even more prosperous, powerful and populated than before [...].
+With the help of Parma and Piacenza, its inhabitants rebuilt their city with such zeal and ardour that it arose even more prosperous, powerful and populated than before [...].

 The plan view conveys an impressive picture of the city's distinctively regular layout.
-The medieval fortifications were replaced in the 16th/17th centuries by the bastion-like city wall, particularly easy to recognize in this bird's-eye perspective.
+The bastion-like city wall replaced the medieval fortifications in the 16th/17th centuries, which is particularly easy to recognize from this bird's-eye perspective.
 It starts from the Castello Sforzesco (top centre), the former fortified palace of the Sforza Dukes of Milan.
-In the very centre of the city lies the cathedral of Santa Maria Nascente, commenced in the 14th century and consecrated in 1572.
-The Gothic city core is located around the cathedral of Santa Maria Nascente, commenced in the 14th century and consecrated in 1572.
+In the very centre of the city lies the cathedral of Santa Maria Nascente, which commenced in the 14th century and was consecrated in 1572.
+The Gothic city core is located around the cathedral of Santa Maria Nascente, which commenced in the 14th century and was consecrated in 1572.
 The Gothic city core is located around the cathedral square.
-Also, visible in this engraving are Milan's oldest churches, all founded in the 4th century: San Lorenzo Maggiore (centre left), Sant'Ambrogio (top left) and Sant'Eustorgio.
+Milan's oldest churches are also visible in this engraving, founded in the 4th century: San Lorenzo Maggiore (centre left), Sant'Ambrogio (top left) and Sant'Eustorgio.
 Leonardo da Vinci's famous Last Supper (1495/97) is housed in Santa Maria delle Grazie (left of the Castello).
 When Francesco Sforza died without heirs in 1535, Milan passed to Emperor Charles V, who in 1555 bequeathed it in turn to his son Philip II of Spain.
 Milan remained in Spanish possession until the 18th century.
-The city is today the financial, fashion and media capital of Italy with 1.3 million inhabitants.
+The city is today Italy's financial, fashion and media capital, with 1.3 million inhabitants.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.